-- The used auto-injector with extended needle cover will not fit in the carrier tube. - EpiPen® or EpiPen Jr® are single-use injectable devices that deliver a fixed dose of epinephrine.
+- The used auto-injector with extended needle cover will not fit in the carrier tube. - EpiPen® and EpiPen Jr® are single-use injectable devices that deliver a fixed dose of epinephrine.
 The auto-injector cannot be reused.
+Do not attempt to reuse EpiPen® after the device has been activated.
 It is normal for most of the medicine to remain in the auto-injector after the dose is injected.
-The correct dose has been administered if the orange needle tip is extended and the window is blocked. - Your EpiPen® or EpiPen Jr® Auto-Injector may come packaged with an EpiPen® Trainer and separate Trainer Instructions for Use.
+The correct dose has been administered if the orange needle tip is extended and the window is blocked. - Your EpiPen® and EpiPen Jr® Auto-Injector may come packaged with an EpiPen® Trainer and separate Trainer Instructions for Use.
 The EpiPen® Trainer has a grey color.
 The grey EpiPen® Trainer contains no medicine and no needle.
-Practice with your EpiPen® Trainer, but always carry your real EpiPen® or EpiPen Jr® Auto-Injector in case of an allergic emergency. - Do not try to take the EpiPen® or EpiPen Jr® Auto-Injector apart.
+Practice with your EpiPen® Trainer, but always carry your real EpiPen® or EpiPen Jr® Auto-Injector in case of an allergic emergency. - If you will be administering EpiPen® or EpiPen Jr® to a young child, ask your healthcare provider to show you how to properly hold the leg in place while administering a dose. - $\bullet\,$ Do not try to take the EpiPen® or EpiPen Jr® Auto-Injector apart.

 This Patient Information and Instructions for Use has been approved by the U.S. Food and Drug Administration.

 Manufactured for: